How to take card payments

 Step 1: Choose a merchant account or payment service provider

-It’s beneficial for both you and your customers as it allows you to process a range of electronic payments, including card payments, and gives your customer peace of mind that their money is secure and can be charged back in case of an error.
+It’s beneficial for all parties involved, as it allows you to process a range of electronic payments, including card payments, and gives your customer peace of mind that their money is secure and can be charged back in case of an error.

 You’ll have to keep in mind that merchant account providers will charge fees for using the service.
 Generally, these fees are dependent on the volume of card transactions you’ll be taking per month.
 It’s worth knowing that they usually charge less to process card-present payments over card-not-present payments.